 On the Microsoft webpage, you’ll also see the list of SHA256 checksums (for all languages) for the specific build you’re downloading.
 The Microsoft software downloads page offers only the latest available build.

-As you’ve seen, the Windows 10 ISO files can be downloaded using the Media Creation Tool or by changing the browser user-agent and download it using your web browser.
+As you’ve seen, the Windows 10 or 11 ISO files can be downloaded using the Media Creation Tool or by changing the browser user agent and downloading it using your web browser.

-There is another excellent way to download official Windows 8.1 and Windows 10 ISOs from Microsoft servers.
-This post explains how to use the 3rd party utility named Rufus to download the Windows 8.1 and Windows 10 ISO images.
+There is another excellent way to download official Windows 8.1, Windows 10, and Windows 11 ISOs from Microsoft servers.
+This post explains how to use the 3rd party utility named Rufus to download the ISO images.

 - Download Rufus portable version and run it.